RenewalRate.ca

 Strip it down: renewal is the lender asking you to sign again.
 Everything else in this article is the question of whether you sign what they put in front of you, or whether you sign somewhere else.

-The Bank of Canada's Financial Stability Report 2025 found that about 60 per cent of outstanding Canadian mortgages will see a higher payment by the time their next term begins.
+The Bank of Canada's Financial Stability Report 2025 found that roughly 60 per cent of outstanding Canadian mortgages renew across 2025 and 2026 combined, and that about 60 per cent of those renewing borrowers will see a higher payment than they were carrying before.
+The product of the two figures, around 36 per cent of all outstanding mortgages facing a payment increase at this renewal cycle, is the share that drives the macro-stability framing in the FSR.
 Most of these contracts were signed when the overnight rate sat at 0.25 per cent, back when a lender would quote a five-year fixed under 2 per cent without blinking.
 The rates they are renewing into have cooled off the 2023 peak but remain far above where these borrowers started.

 CMHC has put harder numbers on the timing.
 Its Residential Mortgage Industry Report for Fall 2025 projects roughly 1.15 million renewals in calendar 2026, followed by another 940,000 in 2027.
 Two million households in the same rate-shock queue, staggered across twenty-four months like a long freight train crossing a single bridge.